Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Results

 \section{Results}

 For each of the PRBHs discussed in Sec.~\ref{sec:regular}, we now proceed to derive upper limits on $f_{\text{pbh}}$ as a function of the PRBH mass $M_{\text{pbh}}$, for different values of $\ell$, using the methodology presented in Sec.~\ref{subsec:constraints}.
-The results are shown in Figs.~\ref{fig:fpbhlimitsbardeen}, ~\ref{fig:fpbhlimitshayward}, ~\ref{fig:fpbhlimitscgsv}, and~\ref{fig:fpbhlimitshaywardlike} for the Bardeen, Hayward, CGSV, and Hayward-like PRBHs respectively.
+The results are shown in Figs.~\ref{fig:fpbhlimitsbardeen}, ~\ref{fig:fpbhlimitshayward}, and~\ref{fig:fpbhlimitscgsv} for Bardeen, Hayward, and CGSV PRBHs respectively.
 For each case, we also plot the constraints on $f_{\text{pbh}}$ for the $\ell=0$ case (blue solid curve in all the Figures), which correspond to the standard Schwarzschild PBH scenario widely studied in the literature.
 As a sanity check, we have verified that our $\ell=0$ constraints exactly recover those of the seminal Ref.~\cite{Carr:2009jm}.
-It is worth noting that, for any given value of $\ell$, the value of $M_{\text{pbh}}$ corresponding to the upper right edge of the $f_{\text{pbh}}$ constraints (i.e.\ the value of $M_{\text{pbh}}$ for which the limit reads $f_{\text{pbh}}<1$) marks the lower edge of the (modified -- either enlarged or contracted) asteroid mass window.
+It is worth noting that, for any given value of $\ell$, the value of $M_{\text{pbh}}$ corresponding to the upper right edge of the $f_{\text{pbh}}$ constraints (i.e.\ the value of $M_{\text{pbh}}$ for which the limit reads $f_{\text{pbh}}<1$) marks the lower edge of the asteroid mass window.